YottaDB/YDBDoc/ProgGuide/commands.rst

 It is important to have the same case handling at compile-time and run-time.

-Because YottaDB stores routines as regular files and file names are case sensitive on UNIX, YottaDB always treates routine names as case sensitive.
+Because YottaDB stores routines as regular files and file names are case sensitive on UNIX, YottaDB always treats routine names as case sensitive.

 ~~~~~~~~~~~~~~~~~~~~~~~
 LINK:[NO]RECURSIVE